 “But on days when I wasn’t swamped with in-store shoppers and filling online orders, I practiced guessing the motivations of the people who entered my shop.”

 She then describes her usual customers and how she is able to read them with accuracy — often giving them free samples that would suit their immediate emotional needs.
-She established tone — witty, cavalier — setting — a popular, modern, small-town candy-shop — and also suggests character arc — which is that the protagonist dedicated her life making the best candies in town, allowing us to assume that she probably could use a wild, imaginative adventure.
-In addition, this introduction promises us that something unique and bizarre is probably going to happen with one of her shoppers — AND IT DOES!
+The tone is witty and cavalier.
+The setting is a popular, modern, small-town candy shop.
+And we learn that the protagonist dedicated her life to making the best candies in town, allowing us to assume that she probably could use a wild, imaginative adventure.
+This introduction gave me a strong feeling that something unique and bizarre was probably going to happen with one of her shoppers — AND IT DOES!
 Something unique and bizarre DOES happen with a shopper, and it’s at the end of the first chapter with a satisfying BANG.

 Weak world-building and seemingly pointlessness, unconvincing dialogue is what disappointed me about the next few chapters.